 - Link to the product’s page.

-- Category or type.
+- Category or type

-The easiest way is the plain text file, where each line is a product.
-The first line must specify the name of the fields, and each field must be separated by either a tab or a pip (|) character.
+A plain text file is the easiest to use where each line represents a product.
+The first line must specify the field’s name, and each field must be separated by either a tab or a pipe (|) character.

 title|link|description|id|price|image link|product type